brandonpittman/conform/packages/conform-react/README.md

 By default, the browser calls [reportValidity()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/reportValidity) on the form element when you submit the form.
 This checks the validity of all the fields in it and reports if there are errors through the bubbles.

+This hook enhances the form validation behaviour in 3 parts:

+1. It lets you hook up custom validation logic into the life cycle of the form.
+The form will be validated when shown and revalidated when the value of the input has been changed.
-This hook enhances this behaviour by allowing the developers to decide the best timing to start reporting errors using the `initialReport` option.
-This could start as earliest as the user typing or as late as the user submit the form.
+2. It marks the input that the user touched based on the `initialReport` option.
+This could be as earliest as the user start typing or as late as the user submit the form.

-But, setting `initialReport` to `onSubmit` still works different from the native browser behaviour, which basically calls `reportValidity()` only at the time a submit event is received.
-The `useForm` hook introduces a **touched** state to each fields.
-It will eagerly report the validity of the field once it is touched.
-Any errors reported later will be updated as soon as new errors are found.

-Feel free to **SKIP** this if the native browser behaviour fullfills your need.
+3. It triggers the invalid event of the corresponding input once it is marked as touched with [reportValidity()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/reportValidity)

 ```tsx
 import { useForm } from '@conform-to/react';